Many of my students ask me how to use mindfulness and meditation for work stress and anxiety. It’s a good question.

-There are many things that can help you to feel less stressed at work, such at taking regular breaks, going for walks, yoga and ta chi, spending time with friends, and yes, meditating to reduce stress at work.
+There are many ways to feel less stressed at work, such as taking regular breaks, going for walks, yoga, ta chi, spending time with friends, and yes, meditating to reduce stress at work.

-As we’ve seen above, stress and anxiety at work are often caused by pressure, lack of breaks, information overload and poor relations in the office.
+As we’ve seen above, stress and anxiety at work are often caused by pressure, lack of breaks, information overload, and poor relations in the office.
+But meditation can help.

-Stress and anxiety can interfere with work life because they cause areas of the rain to function inappropriately.
+Stress and anxiety can interfere with work-life because they cause areas of the brain to function inappropriately.
 The frontal lobe (which combines thoughts with sensory experience) and the amygdala (part of the emotional brain) can malfunction.
 This can potentially cause poor decisions at work that can affect careers.
-Some people may also experience panic attacks at work, which make it near impossible to carry on working.
+Some people may also experience panic attacks at work, which makes it near impossible to carry on working.

 Research reveals the benefits of meditation for work stress and anxiety.

 Research [Drs.
-Garry R. Walz and Jeanne C. Bleur, American Counseling Association] shows that Loving Kindness Meditation (Buddhist Metta Bhavana) can help to reduce negative thoughts and, therefore, to reduce stress and anxiety at work.
-More about Loving Kindness Meditation below.
+Garry R. Walz and Jeanne C. Bleur, American Counseling Association] shows that Loving Kindness Meditation (Buddhist Metta Bhavana) can help to reduce negative thoughts and, therefore, reduce stress and anxiety at work.

-Meanwhile, numerous studies point the benefits of Vipassana meditation for workplace stress and anxiety.
-Research shows that this method promotes happiness (Malboeuf-Hurtubise, Taylor, Lefrançois, Essopos, & Lacourse, 2018), improves emotional regulation (Szekeres & Wertheim, 2014) and improves one area of life effected by stress and anxiety: Sleep (Li, Kee, & Lam, 2018).
+Meanwhile, numerous studies show benefits of Vipassana meditation for work stress and anxiety.
+Research shows that Vipassana promotes happiness (Malboeuf-Hurtubise, Taylor, Lefrançois, Essopos, & Lacourse, 2018), improves emotional regulation (Szekeres & Wertheim, 2014) and improves sleep (Li, Kee, & Lam, 2018).